 This may seem obvious but it is a necessary part of any workout, therefore it's here.
 Training outside makes it very easy to do a warm up as you can jog to the park or around the park upon your arrival.
 Breath deeply to get your lungs ventilated with as much fresh air as possible.

 2. Bench Push-Ups

-Best park workouts include minimum equipment, such as an ordinary bench.
+The best park workouts include minimum equipment, such as an ordinary bench.
 Do the push-ups as you'd do them on the ground, only this time put your hands on the lower part of the bench.
-Keep the arms slightly wider than your shoulders, your back and legs – straight, your core – fully engaged.
+Keep the arms slightly wider than your shoulders, your back, and legs – straight, your core – fully engaged.
 Do 10-15 reps.

 You can make this a little more challenging by incorporating your legs.
 Try driving your left knee towards your chest while strengthening the arms.
 Do this for 5 reps and go with the right knee.